 appraisals & valuations

-Miriam has appraised works on behalf on clients for numerous museums, including the Metropolitan Museum of Art, New York; the Kluge Aboriginal Art Collection at the University of Virginia, Charlottesville; the San Antonio Museum of Art, San Antonio; the Yale Peabody Museum of Natural History, Cambridge; and the Seattle Art Museum, Seattle.
-Contact Pollon Art to find out more about appraisal and valuation services.
+Miriam has appraised works for private collections and numerous art museums, including the Metropolitan Museum of Art, New York; Kluge Aboriginal Art Collection at the University of Virginia, Charlottesville; San Antonio Museum of Art, San Antonio; Yale Peabody Museum of Natural History, New Haven; and the Seattle Art Museum, Seattle.